|

 Atmospheric pressure on Mount Everest

-Average atmospheric pressure on Mt Everest (highest mountain on the Earth - 8,848 meters above sea level) is about 3.5 times less then at sea level and it equals 280hPa.
+Average atmospheric pressure on Mount Everest (highest mountain on the Earth - 8,848 meters above sea level) is about 3.5 times less than at sea level and it equals 280hPa.

 Mariana Trench Pressure